Peter is the founding Osteopath of Penrith Osteopathy

 From graduation Peter continued his post graduate studies attending many seminars.
 He describes an Osteopathic seminar in 1994 as the beginning of his development of the techniques he now mainly uses in practice.
 While the Seminar was taken by a French Osteopath whose English was hard to understand, Peter learnt two things that changed his approach to treatment.

 The first is that the body will work with the practitioner’s hands guiding the hands through the fascial movement to where the problem is and secondly that Peter had the skill in his hands to work this way.
 Peter has carried out extensive study in various Osteopathic disciplines, such as Cranial Osteopathy, Biodynamic Cranial, and Myofascial release methods.
-From this knowledge and his practice experience Peter has developed his own unique method called The RAY FACILITATION METHOD which along with cranial and biodynamic is now the mainstay of his practice.
+From this knowledge and his practice experience Peter has developed his own unique method called The RAY FACILITATION METHOD which is now the mainstay of his practice.